Blosc/c-blosc2/ANNOUNCE.md

 ## What is new?

-On behalf of the Blosc team, we are happy to announce the 2.0.0 release (final) of C-Blosc2.
+On behalf of the Blosc team, we are happy to announce the 2.0.1 release of C-Blosc2.
 As of now, both the API and the format are declared stable now and hence, apt for its use in production.

-In this release we have improved several things, but perhaps the most outstanding one is the addition of registering plugins.
-That allows users of C-Blosc2 to produce filters and codecs that are better adapted to their needs.
-We have blogged about it: https://www.blosc.org/posts/registering-plugins/
+This is a maintenance release for exporting the `blosc2_schunk_fill_special` function.
+It should be present in the shared library too.
+Thanks to Mark Kittisopikul.

 There are a *lot* of new features in C-Blosc2 compared with C-Blosc, its predecessor.
 Just have a look at [our RC1 blog](https://www.blosc.org/posts/blosc2-ready-general-review/) where we list the main improvements, with some historical overview too.

-C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and slowly begin to useits new functionality, like the new filters, prefilters, super-chunks and frames.
+C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and increasingly start to use its new functionality, like the new filters, prefilters, super-chunks and frames.
 See docs in: https://blosc2.readthedocs.io

-**IMPORTANT**: Please note that, even if the API and format have been declared frozen, that does *not* mean that Blosc2 is ready for production yet: bad bugs can still exist at this stage.
-So *do not assume* that your Blosc2 data can be read with future versions.
-This is just a call for general review of the library.

 For more info, please see the release notes in: